-Contacts and other elements that are operated for only a few scans are unlikely to affect the display, but since a human observer could not detect this fast a change, this is not a significant disadvantage.
+Contacts and other elements that are operated for only a few scans are unlikely to affect the display, but since a human observer could not detect this fast a change this is not a significant disadvantage.
 To display all changes, the PLC should be run in single step mode.
 The monitor display shows a select portion of the ladder program, using standard symbols to depict contacts, output and present functions.
-All elements within the display are dynamically monitored, indicating their status as shown in the figure 10.6
+All elements within the display are dynamically monitored.